mfaani/code-challenges/Tips and Notes/Cracking/readme.md

 - With terrible mistakes, there's always great room for showing great strength.
 Example:
  - Someone terrible at coding, bringing up issues.
 Instead of getting angry, not helping, ignoring the person, coach them, pair with them, mentor them.
  - Some terrible code, crash...Great chance to fix the code.
+- When some is being terrible (at explaining the problem, writing a document, writing a ticket, pushing up a PR), then that's not a good time for letting them go.
+Instead:
+ - It's actually the best time to give them help — without being explicit that you're helping them.
+They're not stupid.
+They'll see the kindness in what you did for them.
+Ex: A dev asks a question about their CI job failing — without ever linking the CI job itself.
+Instead of saying "well I need the link.
+Why didn't you share the link", just say: "I can take a look.
+Can you please share the link?"
+Make people/devs/product managers LOVE YOU.

 ### Questions to ask from interviewer: